Hormonal effects in newborns

 The breast swelling should go away by the second week after birth as the hormones leave the newborn's body.
-Do not squeeze or massage the newborn's breasts because this can cause an infection under the skin (abscess).
+DO NOT squeeze or massage the newborn's breasts because this can cause an infection under the skin (abscess).

 Newborn girls may also have temporary changes in the vaginal area.

 - The skin tissue around the vaginal area, called the labia, may look puffy as a result of estrogen exposure.

 - There may be a white fluid (discharge) from the vagina.
 This is called physiologic leukorrhea.

 - There may also be a small amount of bleeding from the vagina.

 These changes are common and should slowly go away over the first 2 months of life.

 Rennie JM.
 Examination of the newborn.
 In: Rennie J, ed.
 Rennie and Roberton's Textbook of Neonatology.
 5th ed.
 Philadelphia, PA: Elsevier; 2012:chap 14.